zbynekdrlik/abl-touchosc/README.md

 - Built for professional audio workflows
 - Inspired by the need for sophisticated multi-instance control
 - Return track support added to fill a gap in AbletonOSC
+- Performance optimizations based on real-world usage feedback
 - Thanks to the TouchOSC and AbletonOSC communities

 ---

-**Current Status**: v1.2.0 - Production ready with full return track support using unified architecture.
-All controls tested and working perfectly for both regular and return tracks.
+**Current Status**: v1.3.0 - Production ready with full return track support and performance optimizations.
+Controls maintain position stability when disconnected.

 For development documentation and future plans, see the [docs](docs/) directory.